These cute chocolate tarts are deliciously rich and creamy, and made with just 5 healthy ingredients. Vegan, gluten-free, and so easy to make!

 - Dark Chocolate – Okay, everything was healthy up until here.
 But 4 out of 5 ingredients ain’t isn’t so bad, right?
 Adding some melted dark chocolate to the tart filling ensures it is delightfully creamy, rich, and not too sweet.
 Also dark chocolate united with hazelnuts gives me major Nutella vibes.

 Tips and tricks for the perfect chocolate tarts:

 Please, do not be alarmed by the long method, as the process of making these vegan chocolate tarts is actually very simple.
 So simple in fact, that when I say ‘chill time’ is involved, I’m not just referring to the tarts!
 I’ve compiled a short list of tips and tricks to make this recipe foolproof:

-Use good quality ingredients – Not so much of a tip as a suggestion, but I find that when recipes have so few ingredients, use of the best quality ingredients results in a tastier outcome.
-Exhibit A: this gorgeously simple Spaghetti al Pomodoro.
+- Use good quality ingredients – Not so much of a tip as a suggestion, but I find that when recipes have so few ingredients, use of the best quality ingredients results in a tastier outcome.

 Wouldn’t these just be the cutest desserts for this year’s Christmas dinner?
 If you are catering for gluten-free and/or vegan guests this year, this dessert would go down tremendously.
 Be prepared to make extras for other guests as well – we wouldn’t want them to miss out!

 I do hope you try this recipe!
 If you do, be sure to tag me on Instagram @shivanilf – I love seeing your creations!
 You can also keep updated with me on Pinterest and Facebook – I hope to see you there!

 If you like this recipe, you may also like:

 - Vegan peanut butter brownies